 The list has ant-sized bookends, starting at the end of Phase II (the MCU has an intricate road map broken up into phases) with “Ant-Man,” and going through “Ant-Man and the Wasp.”

 “Thor: Ragnarok” used Pinewood Atlanta but chose Australia as a backdrop, so it was not included.
-Neither were “Captain Marvel” — shot almost exclusively in Los Angeles — and “Doctor Strange” — mainly New York and overseas, were also not included.
-And we’ll all have to wait for the phase III-ending “Avengers: Endgame.”
+“Captain Marvel,” shot almost exclusively in Los Angeles, and “Doctor Strange,” mainly shot in New York and overseas, were also not included.
+And we’ll all have to wait for the Phase III-ending “Avengers: Endgame.”

 Some of these movies are years old, but we’re still obligated to say: